nitish7562/Docker/Nitish_Docker.md

 **Prerequisite for Installation**
 1. Ubuntu `22.04.4 LTS` or compatible Linux distribution
 2. 64-bit of Ubuntu version
-3. At least 2 GB of RAM for running Docker
+3. Minimum 2 GB of RAM for running Docker
-4. Sufficient disk space for Docker images and containers.

 #### Step 1.
 Check if the system up-to-date using following command :
 ```bash